 - Characterization of post-translational modifications

 - Quantitative proteomic studies

-The Resource provides both education and training to the Stanford research community on how their work can be enhanced and improved by mass spectrometry methods.
-With the availability of high-quality, on-campus mass spectrometry support, researchers become more involved with experimental design, data analysis and results interpretation, developing a real understanding of the results.
+The resource provides both individualized and group opportunities for education and hands-on training in modern mass spectrometry techniques to the Stanford research community.
+Our focus is to enhance users' research via biological mass spectrometry methods.
+Our diverse staff provides end-to-end high-quality, on-campus mass spectrometry support so that researchers may become more involved with experimental design, data analysis, and results interpretation, developing a real understanding of these powerful results.

 Allis Chien, PhD